axelang/axe-docs/docs/features/generics.md

 }
 ```

-In this case, if the callsite is `some_function(2);`, it will return the value plus one, otherwise, if it is a float, it will double the value, if the value is neither a float or a 32-bit integer, it will simply return the value as-is.
+Here, the function’s logic is specialized at compile time based on the concrete type bound to `T`.
+If the callsite is `some_function(2);`, the compiler resolves `T` as `i32` and selects the corresponding branch, returning the value incremented by one.
+If the argument is a floating-point value, the float-specific branch applies and the value is doubled.
+For any other type, none of the `when` clauses match, and the function falls back to returning the argument unchanged.
+The important point is that the decision is driven entirely by type information, not by runtime inspection.

+## `when`/`is` clauses

-Generic `when`/`is` clauses can also be utilized in nested contexts.
+Generic `when`/`is` clauses can also be applied in more complex, nested contexts, where multiple type parameters interact with one another.

-In the following example, the `list_contains` function will work both for integer lists and string lists:
+In the following example, the `list_contains` function is written to operate on both integer lists and string lists, even though the comparison logic differs between the two cases:

 ```axe
 def list_contains[T, T2](lst: T, value: T2): bool {